slatedocs/slate/source/index.md

 ## Arguments

 > All arguments are optional.
-They key parameter:transaction ID is part of the URL.
+The transaction ID is part of the URL.
 The "refund-ok" URL should be used when the merchant believes that the refund is legitimate.
 The "refund-fraud" URL should be used when the merchant believes there is fraud, but a refund is being made to avoid a later chargeback.

 ```code
 https://edna.identitymind.com/im/transaction/<transaction_ID>/refund-ok